Alxandr/master-thesis/src/chapter-4/translate.md

-# Crossing from analogue to digital
+# Crossing from Analogue to Digital
 One of the things exams today suffer from (either they are pen-and-paper or digital) is the fact that the world has changed, and is still changing.
 Yet the exams remain mostly the same, even if we put them on computers.
 The way we work